Skip to product information

 Taxes included.
 Shipping calculated at checkout.

-The Shino Sake Cup by Yanashita Hideki is a small masterpiece that inherits the spirit of Shino ware, which can be said to be the pinnacle of Momoyama pottery, while adding its own unique beauty to the design.
-In particular, the design of the "split foot" that was deliberately incorporated acts as a visual device that quietly intertwines the classic and the modern, sharpening the senses of the viewer.
-This sake cup is filled with the atmosphere of Shino, living in the "present," while making the most of the warmth of Mino clay and the rich expression of Shino glaze.
+The Shino Sake Cup by Yanashita Hideki is a small masterpiece that carries on the spirit of Shino ware, the pinnacle of Momoyama pottery, while adding a unique aesthetic to it.
+The deliberately incorporated "split base" design acts as a visual device that quietly intertwines the classic and the modern, sharpening the viewer's senses.
+Making the most of the warmth of Mino clay and the rich expression of Shino glaze, this sake cup exudes the spirit of Shino, a style that lives in the present.

 The origins of Shino ware and its place in Mino pottery

-Shino ware is a particularly important technique among Mino ware, and was the first pottery in Japan to be established as pottery with a predominantly white color.
-Its origins date back to the late 16th century, at the end of the Azuchi-Momoyama period.
-During this period, tea ceremony culture spread to samurai society under Oda Nobunaga and Toyotomi Hideyoshi, and in Mino (present-day Gifu Prefecture), innovative pottery centered on tea ware was produced one after another, along with Setoguro, Kiseto, and Oribe.
-Among them, Shino ware is said to have begun when tea master Shino Soshin of the Muromachi period requested it of a Mino potter, and it is said that it was originally called "Shino Tenmoku."
-The establishment of Shino ware is deeply related to the aesthetic sense of Higashiyama culture, Zen philosophy, and unique Japanese aesthetics such as "wabi-sabi."
-Shino ware occupies a unique position in the history of Japanese pottery as it is the first authentic white pottery created by Japanese hands, rather than being a copy of Chinese ceramics such as white porcelain or celadon.
+Shino ware is a particularly important technique within Mino ware, and was the first pottery in Japan to be established as a primarily white-colored vessel.
+Its origins date back to the late 16th century, toward the end of the Azuchi-Momoyama period.
+During this period, tea ceremony culture spread throughout samurai society under Oda Nobunaga and Toyotomi Hideyoshi, and Mino (present-day Gifu Prefecture) produced a succession of innovative ceramics, primarily for tea ceremonies, alongside Setoguro, Kiseto, and Oribe.
+Shino ware, in particular, is said to have originated when the Muromachi period tea master Shino Soshin commissioned a Mino potter to create it, and it was originally called "Shino Tenmoku."
+The creation of Shino ware is deeply connected to the aesthetic sense of Higashiyama culture, Zen philosophy, and unique Japanese aesthetics such as "wabi-sabi."
+Shino ware occupies a unique position in the history of Japanese pottery as it is not a copy of Chinese ceramics such as white porcelain or celadon, but the first authentic white pottery created by Japanese hands.

-The "moxa clay" used for the base of Shino ware is a white clay with a slight purple hue that is low in iron, unique to the Mino region.
-This clay is highly fire-resistant and does not harden easily when fired, giving it a simple yet elegant texture.
-A feldspar glaze called "Shino glaze" is applied to this.
-Feldspar is crushed and refined, and applied thickly and generously to create a plump, thick glaze surface, and the shrinkage and fluctuations that occur during firing create a beautiful appearance.
-The glaze surface naturally features fine irregularities like the skin of a yuzu fruit, known as "yuzuhada," and finely grained "kannyu," and depending on the viewing angle and amount of light, soft shadows spread across the entire vessel.
+The mugwort clay used for the base of Shino ware is a white clay with a low iron content unique to the Mino region, with a slightly purplish hue.
+This clay is highly fire-resistant and does not harden easily during firing, resulting in a simple yet elegant texture.
+A feldspar glaze known as "Shino glaze" is then applied to this.
+Feldspar is crushed and refined, and applied thickly and generously, creating a rich, plump glaze surface, with the wrinkles and fluctuations that occur during firing creating a beautiful appearance.
+The glaze surface naturally reveals the fine irregularities of a yuzu peel, known as "yuzuhada," and the fine crazing, known as "kan'nyu," and depending on the viewing angle and lighting, soft shadows spread throughout the vessel.

-Additionally, on the rim and parts of the body, where the glaze is thin, reddish firing marks known as "hi-iro" (fire color) appear, creating an atmospheric scene in which the memory of flames is engraved into the white.
+Additionally, on the rim and parts of the body where the glaze is thin, reddish firing marks known as "hi-iro" (fire color) appear, creating an emotional scene in which the memory of flames seems to be engraved into the white.

-The spirit of "Ukagaki", the pinnacle of Japanese pottery
+The spirit of "Ubakagaki," the pinnacle of Japanese pottery

-One of the most well-known Shino ware pieces is the National Treasure "Shino Tea Bowl, Inscribed Unohanagaki" housed at the Mitsui Memorial Museum of Art.
-This tea bowl is the only Japanese tea ware designated as a national treasure, along with Honami Koetsu's "Fujiyama," and is considered the pinnacle of Shino ware.
-Its appeal lies in the color of the iron painting pattern, the soft texture of the glaze, and the delicate changes in the color of the fire, making it one of the vessels that most succinctly expresses the spirit of the tea ceremony, "wabi-sabi."
-Yanagishita Tokiki's "Shino Sake Cup" also follows this spirit of Shino, but is fired in a different form, as a sake vessel.
+One particularly well-known example of Shino ware is the National Treasure "Shino Tea Bowl, Inscribed Unohanagaki," housed at the Mitsui Memorial Museum of Art.
+This tea bowl, along with Hon'ami Koetsu's "Fujiyama," is the only Japanese-made tea bowl designated a National Treasure, and is considered the pinnacle of Shino ware.
+Its appeal lies in the vibrant colors of the iron-painted designs, the soft texture of the glaze, and the delicate variations in the color of the flames.
+It is considered one of the vessels that most succinctly expresses the "wabi-sabi" spirit of the tea ceremony.
+Yanagishita Toki's "Shino Sake Cup" also follows this Shino spirit, but is condensed into a different form: a sake cup.

-Another noteworthy feature of this piece is the unique design of the legs, known as a "wari takadai."
-The structure, which looks as if part of the circular takadai has been cut off, is a bold design not often seen in tea pottery, and while it intentionally disrupts the visual balance of the vessel, it still firmly maintains its independence.
+Another notable feature of this piece is the unique design of the legs, known as a "wari takadai."
+The structure, in which part of the circular takadai has been cut away, is a bold design not often seen in tea ware, and while it intentionally disrupts the visual balance of the vessel, it still firmly maintains its independence.
 This aesthetic of "shifting" is an expression unique to the contemporary artist Yanagishita Tokiki, and is also a quiet challenge to breathe newness into the classics.
-The takadai, which gives a different impression depending on the viewing angle and how it is placed, gives the vessel a dynamic appeal and a poetic aftertaste.
+The takadai, which gives different impressions depending on the angle from which it is viewed and how it is placed, gives the vessel a dynamic appeal and a poetic aftertaste.

 A white landscape that develops with use